armory/docs/content/en/borealis/borealis-get-started.md

 2. Click **Sign Up** and complete the form.
 3. Complete the two-factor authentication configuration.

-These are the credentials you use to authenticate the Borealis CLI to Armory's hosted services, such as when you run the `login` command.
+These are the credentials you use to authenticate the Borealis CLI to Armory's hosted services, such as when you run the `login` command with the Borealis CLI.

 ### Create client credentials

 After you create an account, you can create client credentials that Borealis uses to authenticate with your deployment target.
+These are machine credentials used to authenticate with deployment targets.

 {{< include "aurora-borealis/cloud-console-creds.md" >}}

 ## Install the Borealis CLI